CNN takes a $100 million step into streaming today

-CNN plus will stream up to a dozen brand-new live shows each day and archive them for re-watching on demand.
+CNN Plus will stream as many as a dozen brand-new live shows each day and archive them for re-watching on demand.
 It also has a starting library of more than a thousand hours of CNN shows and original films, including travel-food shows hosted by Stanley Tucci and the late Anthony Bourdain.
-And subscribers will get perks like the ability to ask experts questions.
+And subscribers will get perks such as the ability to ask experts questions.

 The network has been working on the launch since the summer of 2021 and has invested nearly $100 million in the venture, which will compete with Fox’s four-year-old streaming service, Fox Nation.
 A CNN spokesperson said the network hired several hundred employees to build and launch the streaming service.
 It also lured a few big names from rival networks — most notably Chris Wallace, who abruptly quit Fox News after 18 years in December and will be airing “Who’s Talking to Chris Wallace?” four times a week on CNN Plus.